roghuchi/roghuchi/README.md

 My nick name is Roghuchi.
-I am a Linux system administrator and a memeber of Uchiha clan 🔺🔻
+I am a Linux system administrator and a member of Uchiha clan 🔺🔻

 I am always looking for olives 🤓 The best olives are those that are Parvardeh 🫒